Ireland has 31 local authorities that are responsible for a range of local services, including:

 Local authorities also have a Road Safety Officer to promote the safe use of roads in the local area.

-Local authorities operate fire services with the Department of Housing, Planning and Government playing an advisory and policy-making role.
+Local authorities operate fire services with the Department of Housing, Local Government and Heritgage playing an advisory and policy-making role

 Libraries, recreation services and amenities